TechBridgeWorld/TechCafeGames/README.md

 17. If using external hardware or mobile device, provide instructions on how this device needs to be connected to the computer.
 ---------------------------------------------------------
-Via the web.
-Using Cordova browser, access <your computer’s IP>:8080 when you are running the node server on your computer.
+No physical connection is needed between the mobile device and a computer.
+When running Brain Race from a mobile device, one option is to install and run the APK, which is connected to brainrace.herokuapp.com.
+Another option is to connect to localhost.
+To do this, you need to first run the node server on a computer.
+Then, on the phone, you can access the game at <your computer’s IP>:8080.
+Accessing the game through Cordova Browser (can be downloaded for free from Google Play and iOS App Store) is recommended because it simulates the game as if it has been packaged as an APK.

 18. Regarding mobile devices and/or external hardware, indicate if any of the generated binaries from item 10 need to be installed on this device and provide instructions on how to install these binaries.
 ------------------------------------------
-An APK can be installed to access the game hosted at brainrace.herokuapp.com.
+For Brain Race, an APK can be installed to access the game hosted at brainrace.herokuapp.com.
 The APK is included in the Brain Race project package - it can be transferred onto an Android phone and installed directly.
 The game can then be accessed like any other Android app.

 19. Specify any settings on the computer for the device (e.g., the COM port).
 ----------------------------------------------